why-not-try-calmer/openSUSE-docs-revamped-temp/CONTRIBUTING.md

   - a) did it land in `/project/docs`?
 If not, move it there.
   - b) have you added it to [table of contents](https://github.com/openSUSE/openSUSE-docs-revamped-temp/blob/dev/ToC.md)?
 Just follow the examples already there.
 The urls look like `https://github.com/openSUSE/openSUSE-docs-revamped-temp/blob/dev/<some file.md>`
 - [x] Have you tested your work?
 If not consider the __Clone, edit, test__ section above.
-- [x] Are you going to make your PR editabled for us?
+- [x] Are you going to make your PR editable for us?
 If you don't know how, you will have to check the `Allow edits from maintainers` checkbox on the Pull Request screen, in GitHub.
 Otherwise we won't be able to work with you on your PR.

 ## Formal constraints
 ### Branches